 However, the last thing you’d expect while crossing the road or walking through a parking lot is to come face-to-face with a car.
 Pedestrian accidents are awful and have catastrophic results; they most often happen when they are least expected.

 One fortunate silver lining is that pedestrian victims have the right to seek compensation for damages caused by the impact, including the costs of their medical treatment.
-If you find yourself a pedestrian accident victim, you may have a claim and should reach out to an attorney immediately.
+If you find yourself a pedestrian accident victim, you may have a claim and should reach out to a personal injury lawyer in Acworth immediately.

 How an Acworth Pedestrian Accident Attorney Helps